WojciechMatuszewski/programming-notes/web/css/css.md

 ### `:not`

-Well supported.
+Well-supported.
 The gotcha is that the **selector inside parenthesis must be simple**.
 By simple we mean no combinators and spaces.

 ```css
 element: not(img); /*ok*/